JustinFassio/recipe-generator/docs/workflows/daisyui-card-migration-plan.md

 ---

-**Next Steps**: Begin Phase 2 by migrating the recipe card component and testing visual consistency.
+**Migration Complete**: All Card components have been successfully migrated to DaisyUI.
+The migration utility remains available for future use and consistency.

-For questions or issues during migration, refer to the [DaisyUI Integration Guide](daisyui-integration-guide.md) and [Troubleshooting Guide](troubleshooting.md).
+For reference during future migrations, see the [DaisyUI Integration Guide](daisyui-integration-guide.md) and [Troubleshooting Guide](troubleshooting.md).